harman28/secret-santa/README.md

 **secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.
-It can avoid pairing couples to their significant other, and allows custom email messages to be specified.
+It can avoid pairing couples to their significant other or assigning certain receivers to certain gifters, and allows custom email messages to be specified.

 Dependencies